-In Key Stage 2, our children extend their use of computing that they use for communication, investigation and programming and work to understand how to communicate safely.
-Our planned curriculum for digital literacy that includes online safety is broad in covering a range of issues including understanding current issues such as 'fake news' and 'body image'.
+In Key Stage 2, all children are issued with their own laptops to access when required.
+Throughout the key stage, children extend their use of computing that they use for communication, investigation and programming and work to understand how to communicate safely.
+Our planned curriculum for digital literacy that includes online safety is broad in covering a range of issues including understanding current issues.